tbillington/kondo/README.md

 kondo -o3M # shorthand
 ```

-More options such as quiet mode, folowing symlinks, and filesystem restriction are viewable with `kondo --help`.
+More options such as quiet mode, following symlinks, and filesystem restriction are viewable with `kondo --help`.

 ## Building/Development